New JLL formula reveals the secret of high performing workplaces in Asia Pacific

 Acting and thriving as a social hub will be key to the success of the office in the future: 96% of High Performers highlighted that they have access to spaces that promote informal interactions among colleagues such as outdoor terraces, game rooms and on-site coffee shops and baristas.
 Working remotely can feel very isolating and technology has not been able to fully compensate for the lack of personal contact.
 This need for a cohesive community is where the physical office can make all the difference.
 Availability of social spaces creates stronger social bonds among colleagues, which positively influence their collective performance.

-“While workplace capacity restrictions are still in place in the Philippines due to the pandemic, the future of work will truly be centered on an environment that nourishes creativity, innovation, and a sense of community among employees,” says Rommel Agoncillo, JLL Philippines’ Executive Director for Corporate Solutions.
+“While workplace capacity restrictions are still in place in the Philippines due to the pandemic, the future of work will truly be centered on an environment that nourishes creativity, innovation, and a sense of community among employees,” says Rommel Agoncillo, JLL Philippines’ Executive Director for Work Dynamics.

 “As we embrace the future of work and thrive in the next normal, employers should reshape their real estate strategy around workplace technology and employee-centric culture to inspire collective productivity,” he adds.